 then linear interpolate between grid points to obtain $\hat G$ \citep[Chapter~3.6]{Press:1992:NRC:148286}.
 Some smoothing instead of linear interpolation might be useful in data applications for smoother results and better visualization. \end{enumerate}

-{\bf Computation and Tuning Parameters:} In summary, the proposed algorithm is non-iterative with only basic matrix calculations such as matrix multiplications and SVD, which can be implemented efficiently.
-The algorithm need the input of $b$, $a$ and the rank $r$.
-According to our simulation studies in Section \ref{sec:numerical}, the performance of the method is not very sensitive to the selection of $b$ and $a$.
-In numerical implementation, we suggest to select $b$ to be slightly smaller than bandwidth $d$, and select $a$ to be a small increment (in practice $a = 0.1\times d$ usually provides good enough result).
-In the following, we describe the random sub-sampling cross-validation method \citep{picard1984cross} to select the rank $r$.
-We used the cross-validation method because this usually prevents under-selection.
-We observed a slight over-selection of $r$ in simulations, but over-selection is not a problem for covariance estimation as the components (eigenvalues) beyond $r$ are all assumed to be very small.
-The numerical performance of the proposed procedure based on cross-validation and the effect of tuning parameters will be further investigated in Section \ref{sec:numerical}.
+{\bf Computation and Tuning Parameters:} In summary, the proposed algorithm is noniterative, and uses only basic matrix calculations, such as matrix multiplications and SVD, which can be implemented efficiently.
+The algorithm takes input as $a$, $b$, and the rank $r$.
+According to our simulation studies in Section \ref{sec:numerical}, the performance of the method is not sensitive to the selection of $a$ and $b$.
+In our numerical implementation, we suggest selecting $b$ to be slightly smaller than bandwidth $d$, and selecting $a$ to be a small increment (in practice $a = 0.1\times d$ usually provides a good enough result).
+In the following, we describe the random sub-sampling cross-validation method \citep{picard1984cross} used to select the rank $r$.